-Originally printed in the star v2 August 2019
+Originally printed in August 2019

 There is an odd, although I guess understandable, thing that happens when people find out that you make food for a living – the idea of inviting you to dinner, often even to a BBQ, disappears.
 You can almost see the cloud of thought evaporate when they think of cooking.
 Not cooking in general, you understand, just cooking for you.
 Specifically, you.
 There seems to be a fear of cooking for chefs and food professionals presumably based on one of two thoughts.
 Either we all eat five-star meals every night or, to become an accredited member of the hospitality industry, we have to agree to judge everybody else’s cooking as if it were a reality tv cooking show with us playing the part of Gordon Ramsey in one of his especially prickly moods.